Save our top 10 picks best suited for the Muslim traveller. (Photo: iStock)

 With some 101 countries offering locals visa-free access - truth be told the financial and time cost of travel visas to the other popular destinations like Australia, New Zealand and the United States is increasingly onerous for South African passport holders.

-More than 900 South Africans responded to the study by the online booking site between April and July this year - with South African passport holders representing 91% of responses and 48% said they have applied for a visa in the past 12 months.
+More than 900 South Africans responded to the study by the online booking site between April and July in 2019 - with South African passport holders representing 91% of responses and 48% said they have applied for a visa in the past 12 months.

 According to the research, most refusals are issued by the United Kingdom, USA and the Schengen area respectively.